 What does affect mean?

-The verb affect means “to act on; produce an effect or change in” as in, “the cold weather affected the crops.”
-It can also mean “to impress the mind or move the feelings of,” as in “the music affected him deeply.”
-So when you’re looking to use one of these two terms to express an action, chances are you’re looking for affect.
+The verb affect means “to act on; produce an effect or change in” as in, “the cold weather affected the crops,” (it produced a change in the crops . . . probably killing them).
+It can also mean “to impress the mind or move the feelings of,” as in “The music deeply affected him,” (the music changed his feelings or thoughts).
+So, when you’re looking to use one of these two terms to express an action, chances are you’re looking for affect.

 Want to go deep?
-Much of the confusion surrounding this pair is due to a shared linguistic ancestor: both words have roots in the Latin verb facere meaning “to do, make.”
+Much of the confusion surrounding this pair is due to a shared linguistic ancestor.
+Both words have roots in the Latin verb facere meaning “to do, make.”
 Affect derives from the Latin verb afficere meaning “to do something to, to have influence on.”
 Effect descends from the Latin verb efficere, “to make, carry out.”

 Sticking to the basic guideline of effect as a noun and affect as a verb will generally keep you in the clear.